akashtjohn/boundbox/README.md

 # boundbox

+The package is available in pip, https://pypi.org/project/boundbox/

+for installation : pip install boundbox

 boundbox is a lightweight python library that can help developers with bounding boxes while using an ocr or other image processing projects.